-Due to MuniFin Group's specialised business model, the Group does not have a risk appetite for equity, equity index, commodity, or any other similar market risk type.
+Due to MuniFin Group's specialised business model, the Group does not have risk appetite for equity, equity index, commodity, or any other similar market risk type.
+Therefore, there are no risk limits for these market risks.
 However, MuniFin Group is exposed to these types of market risks through its funding operations.
-These risks are always back-to-back hedged using derivatives.
+These risks are always backto-back hedged using derivatives.